nicolaspearson/android.favicoin/README.md

 ### Download

-You can download [Favicoin](https://drive.google.com/drive/folders/1XF157ZTtaF5sesjzJDWSyzHVqMXBWzvJ) from Google Drive.
-I play store will link will be posted soon.
+The app can be downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=com.lupinemoon.favicoin)

 ### Screenshots